Overpartitions and Bressoud's conjecture, I: Proof of Theorem

 \section{Proof of Theorem \ref{G-B-O-1}}

 In this section, we will give a proof of Theorem \ref{G-B-O-1} by using Bailey pairs.
-We first give a brief review of some relevant results on Bailey pairs.
-For more information on Bailey pairs, see, for example, \cite{Agarwal-Andrews-Bressoud, Andrews-1986, Andrews-2000, Bressoud-Ismail-Stanton-2000, Lovejoy-2004b, Paule-1987,Warnaar-2001}.
-Recall that a pair of sequences $(\alpha_n(a,q),\beta_n(a,q))$ is called a Bailey pair relative to $(a,q)$ (or a Bailey pair for short) if for $n\geq 0,$
+It remains to be a question to find a combinatorial proof of this fact.
+For historical perspectives and recent advances on Bailey pairs, we refer to Agarwal, Andrews and Bressoud \cite{Agarwal-Andrews-Bressoud}, Andrews \cite{Andrews-1986, Andrews-2000}, Bressoud, Ismail and Stanton \cite{Bressoud-Ismail-Stanton-2000}, Lovejoy \cite{Lovejoy-2004b}, Paule \cite{Paule-1987}, Warnaar \cite{Warnaar-2001}, to name of few.
+A pair of sequences $(\alpha_n(a,q),\beta_n(a,q))$ is said to be a Bailey pair relative to $(a,q)$ if for $n\geq 0,$

-Bailey's lemma was first given by Bailey \cite{Bailey-1949} and was formulated by Andrews \cite{Andrews-1984, Andrews-1986} in the following form.
+The following formulation of Bailey's lemma was given by Andrews \cite{Andrews-1984, Andrews-1986}.

 \begin{thm}[Bailey's lemma] If $(\alpha_n(a,q),\beta_n(a,q))$ is a Bailey pair relative to $(a,q)$, then $(\alpha_n'(a,q),\beta_n'(a,q))$ is also a Bailey pair relative to $(a,q)$, where